 Dumb problems are statements with zero clarity – they state the obvious and lack direction.

-Example 1: Customers calling for late deliveries
+Problem Statement Example: Customers calling for late deliveries

 Here is the context: there has been an increase in customer complaints for late delivery of online orders for an ecommerce company.
 During an internal company meeting, the operations manager presents the problem for brainstorming.
 Given below are two versions: a dumb problem statement and a smart problem statement.